Serg-Norseman/GEDKeeper/projects/GKvX/NOTES.md

 # Incomprehensible problems

-- The main window grids are not updated after updating the connected collections (INotifyCollectionChanged), but they are updated after switching tabs.
-However, grids in dialogs immediately have content.
-- How to control scrolling and size of SkCanvasView in ScrollView (Charts)?
+- How to control scrolling and size of SkCanvasView in ScrollView (Charts); centering in container?
-- Zoom (pinch) don't works in ScrollView + SkCanvasView.
 - DataGrid unused space background color black not turning off.